 Recently, I’ve been struggling with vitamin deficiencies and I have traveling to thank for that!

-You may have seen on social media that Joe and I are in Tel Aviv, Israel.
-And ever since we’ve been abroad, I’ve started noticing some symptoms that I wasn’t experiencing before.
+You may have seen on social media that I’m in Tel Aviv, Israel.
+And ever since I’ve been abroad, I’ve started noticing some symptoms that I wasn’t experiencing before.

 First, I realized that my acne scars were taking a really long time to heal.
 Second, when I got new pimples during my menstrual cycle, it took a very long time for them to go away.
 If any of them started bleeding, they would bleed for an abnormally long time.